Collateral Coverage Ratio: What It Is & How To Calculate It

 Discounted Collateral Value (DCV)

-When a lender determines a maximum borrowing limit, it will discount the collateral the loan is securing.
-This builds in the potential for a decline in value through normal use, changes in property values, and collection costs in case a borrower defaults.
+When determining the maximum borrowing limit of a borrower, a lender will discount the collateral that’s used to secure the loan.
+This is to account for potential depreciation of the collateral through normal use, changes in property values, or collection costs in case a borrower defaults.

 While the lender may give you the DCV, you can also estimate that value before applying for a loan by knowing the collateral value, also known as the fair market value (FMV), and the discount percentage set by the lender.
 To calculate the DCV, use the following formula: